bkrem/msc-thesis/ch4.md

 # Design and Implementation

 ## 4.1 System Architecture
-QuantiTeam broadly follows the three-tier architecture of a typical Model-View-Controller<sup>_[(REF)]()_</sup> (henceforth MVC) application with the important distinction that the roles within the MVC pattern are applied to an entire system of various applications, rather than a single application.
+QuantiTeam broadly follows the three-tier architecture of a typical Model-View-Controller<sup>[(Krasner, Glenn E., and Stephen T. Pope.
+"A description of the model-view-controller user interface paradigm in the smalltalk-80 system."
+Journal of object oriented programming 1.3 (1988): 26-49.)](http://heaveneverywhere.com/stp/PostScript/mvc.pdf)</sup> (henceforth MVC) application with the important distinction that the roles within the MVC pattern are applied to an entire system of various applications, rather than a single application.
 In concrete terms, this means that blockchain represents the Model element by establishing the system's data model through the smart contracts applied to it, while the NodeJS server represents the Controller element, providing a public interface for client applications to issue requests to the blockchain and handling raw responses from the blockchain.
 The "View" element of the implementation is therefore interchangeable, as the RESTful API formed by the web server and the blockchain provides a uniform set of endpoints to communicate with, tying no special or unique value to the client, in this case a mobile app.

 ![A typical MVC Model](./diagrams/mvc.png)
 Source: https://developer.chrome.com/apps/app_frameworks